boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 * **Does not require to reveal the identity of the target server or the application itself** to consume the signal.
 * **Supports cascaded environments** where multiple levels to enforce rate limiting polices is required (e.g., WAN and LAN shown in {{ac-casc}}).
 NRLP signals can be coupled or decoupled as a function of the local policy.
 * **Supports signaling policies bound to one or both traffic directions**.
+* Is able to **signal wether a policy applies to a specific host or all hosts of a given subscriber**.

 ~~~~aasvg
 .------.                      .--------------------.